johnsogg/gspoon/README.md

 **Tuesday 9:50pm** Breaking out component model: floor plan, checks, items, etc.

 **Tuesday 10:50pm** Got App component to use re-useable functions to hit API and get data back using fetch with Authorization.
 JS module exports is wonky.
+Done for the night.

+**Wednesday 2:30pm** Can sneak half an hour in before office hours.
+Going to try to render table info in the floorplan component. (oh nice, got that working in like two minutes.)

+Time so far: 4h:10m

+**Wednesday 8:50pm** Working on a way to conditionally show a single component based on which is on 'top'.
+Since this is like a single-page phone app, that's important.
+Initial way to do it is to pass in a `top` value into each component and have them decide if they should show or not by setting their css class to `hidden`.
+But I don't like that solution because it spreads the responsibility down into places where it doesn't belong.
+I'm going to conditionally show from the top-level app instead.